 Service testing is also known as integration testing.
 Integration testing focuses on verifying that the interactions of many small components can integrate together without issue.
 Since API tests bypass the user interface, they tend to be quicker and much more reliable than GUI tests.

-And most importantly — since API tests don’t rely on a UI to be ready, they can be created early in the development cycle.
-(Bonus: API tests — as I will try to demonstrate in the example in this guide — are actually much easier to create then GUI tests!)
+And most importantly — since different types of API testing don’t rely on a UI to be ready, they can be created early in the development cycle.
+(Bonus: API tests — as I will try to demonstrate in the example in this guide — are actually much easier to create than GUI tests!)

 What is an API Load Testing

 Another benefit of API testing is that you can leverage the same functional API automated test to also use in your performance testing efforts.
-When I spoke with the folks at BlazeMeter the mentioned that they found that a significant chunk of their customer population was using JMeter to run load tests that had exactly one user in them and maybe even one iteration.
+When I spoke with the folks at BlazeMeter, they mentioned that they found a significant chunk of their customer population was using JMeter to run load tests that had exactly one user in them and maybe even one iteration.